uber/tchannel/docs/protocol.md

 - Large requests/responses may/must be broken into fragments to be sent progressively (i.e., "streaming" requests are supported).

-- The protocol can be used with multiple transports, e.g. JSON and Thrift, although Thrift is preferred for its [IDL][idl].
+- TChannel can be used with arbitrary serialization schemes, e.g. JSON and Thrift, although Thrift is preferred for its [IDL][idl], type-safety, and validation guarantees.

 - The routing mesh needs a high-performance forwarding path.
 Intermediaries must be able to make a forwarding decision quickly.